 Health of the White Swiss Shepherd Dog

 The average lifespan of the White Swiss Shepherd is estimated at 12 years.

 This white shepherd dog is robust and solidly built, and is actually blessed with an exceptionally long life expectancy since she can live up to 14 years without experiencing major health issues.

 Fresh refills of water must be provided regularly in times of heat.
 Moreover, a cool spot in the shade will have to be set aside for the dog in times of strong heat.

 Actually, excellent service dog that she is, she might need to be stopped in her activities now and again during the summertime, as she will have a tendency to never renounce to a mission, even in the blazing sun.

 Her double coat is made up of an abundant undercoat that endows her with good protection against bad weather, but when it’s cold, this shepherd dog prefers to stay in the warmth, by her family’s side.

 Tendency to put on weight

-If premium nutrition is provided and she gets enough exercise every day, there is no reason this dog would become overweight.
+If high quality food is provided and she gets enough daily exercise, there is no reason this dog would become overweight.
 You must still monitor her cautiously though.